madhurimasinha/Arithmetic-Logic-Unit/README.md

   Overflow(V) - set when signed arithmetic overflows the representable range
   Negative(N) - reflects MSB of result (sign bit in two’s complement)
   Parity (P) - set if the number of 1s in result is even

+- _Target Frequency_: Based on the system requirements, this ALU will run at 200MHz.
+So the critical path can finish within 5ns (since 1/200 MHz = 5ns).